-Started last year by Archana Garg, a teacher and a zero-waste enthusiast in Indirapuram, Ghaziabad, this initiative operates in the NCR region and rents out reusable cutlery for small gatherings and occasions.
+Started last year by Archana Garg, a teacher and a zero-waste enthusiast in Indirapuram, Ghaziabad, this initiative operates in the NCR region and rents out reusable dinnerware for small gatherings and occasions.

 The service is free but you may have to make a small safety deposit if the orders are from distant locations in Delhi as well as NCR.

 Check them out on Facebook here.

 6. Namma Cutlery Bank, Chennai

 Hosting eco-friendly events just got easier in Chennai, thanks to Namma Ooru Foundation.

 With a stock of 200 units each of tiffin plates, cups, spoons and tumblers, the non-profit organisation’s crockery bank aims to lessen the load in landfills and also indirectly contribute to water conservation as the demand for paper cups too goes down.
 A lot of water is used in the manufacture of these cups.
 More than what will be required to maintain the stainless steel dinnerware.